moejolloy/de-terrific-totes-project/README.md

 #### **.terraform directory**

 - The .terraform directory typically holds the state file, which is used to keep track of the current state of the infrastructure.
-- However, in this project the state file is hosted in a S3 bucket on AWS for shared access.
+- However, in this project the state file is hosted in an S3 bucket on AWS for shared access.

 #### **lambda-dependencies directory**

-- The lambda-dependencies directory contains the necessary dependencies for each of the three lambda functions:
+- The lambda-dependencies directory contains the necessary dependencies for each of the three Lambda functions:
   - Ingestion
   - Processing
   - Population
 - These dependencies are then zipped and stored in their respective folders in the zips directory.

 #### **zips directory**

-- The zips directory contains three sub-directories, each of which contains the zipped versions of the **dependencies.txt** files for the respective lambda functions.
+- The zips directory contains three sub-directories, each of which contains the zipped versions of the **dependencies.txt** files for the respective Lambda functions.

 #### **.terraform.lock.hcl**